 The Fire Element is spunky—it is both creative and destructive—it can nurture us with its warmth and burn our forests and our skin with its heat.
 The wisdom of the I Ching can help us know what to expect in this phase of rising Fire, so have a look at what’s in store for you in the merry month of May.

 May was named for Maia, the Roman goddess of fertility.
 The Fire Element is soft, gentle, warm, and nourishing in May, so borrow a tent, gather up your friends or family, and head for the great outdoors.
 There are national monuments and national parks all over the country, and campgrounds are a bargain compared to staying in hotels.
 Soak in the energy of springtime … the earth’s time to shine.

 Do your best to celebrate Mother’s Day with your mom.
 If she’s very different from you, or if you have a hard time communicating with her, try to understand where she’s coming from.
 Our mothers are women with their own issues, wounds, and hurts.
 She was raised by parents who had issues, wounds, and hurts of their own, in a time and a society that had different values from what we have today.

-Don’t drag your dad or your siblings into a conflict with your mom; talk directly with her to resolve any issues between you.
-Remember that your mother can’t read your mind, and you don’t know exactly what she is thinking either.
+Never drag your dad or your siblings into a conflict with your mom; talk directly with her to resolve any issues between the two of you.
+Remember that your mother can’t read your mind and that you don’t know exactly what she is thinking either.
 Speak clearly and calmly, and state how you are feeling.
-Say “I feel …” or “This is how that makes me feel,” rather than “You never …” or You always …"
+Say, “I feel …,” or “This is how that makes me feel.”
+Avoid accusations such as, “You never …” or “You always …"